seanwhs/Tutorials/NextJS/Greymatter-LMS/4-Progress-Transaction-Engine.md

 **The Concept:** Right now, any student could open their browser's DevTools and manually call `onComplete({ score: 100 })` without ever writing a correct SQL query — the plugin runs entirely in the browser, which is fundamentally not a trusted environment.
 Think of it like a self-checkout kiosk at a grocery store: the kiosk *displays* a price, but the actual charge to your card only happens after the store's backend system verifies the transaction.
 Similarly, we never let the browser directly write to our database.
 Instead, every completion must pass through a **Server Action** — a function that runs exclusively on the server — which independently re-verifies that the write is legitimate before touching the database.

 For high-stakes situations (like graded exams), Greymatter's architecture actually goes a step further using a **cryptographic hash verification** handshake: the server issues a single-use signed token (a "salt") when the lesson loads, and the plugin must return that exact salt back alongside its score.
-The server then recalculates the hash itself to confirm the score was legitimately earned, rather than spoofed [1]:
+The server then recalculates the hash itself to confirm the score was legitimately earned, rather than spoofed:

 ```
 1. Next.js Server ──(Generates Unique Lesson Salt)──► React Plugin Client